-General Motors (NYSE:GM) was a classic “widows and orphans” stock … until last decade when GM wound up going bankrupt.
+General Motors (NYSE:GM) was a classic “widows and orphans” stock until the last decade when GM wound up going bankrupt.
 United States Steel (NYSE:X) once was a pillar of corporate America and a buy-and-hold stock.
-GM shares basically haven’t moved in a quarter of a century.
-Polaroid and Eastman Kodak (NYSE:KODK) were once blue-chip stocks.
+Polaroid and Eastman Kodak were once blue-chip stocks.
 Both went bankrupt as cameras changed from film to digital.

 But there still are stocks to buy and hold out there that can last forever, while offering dividend income along the way.

-Here are 10 such retirement stocks to hold forever.
+Here are ten such retirement stocks to buy and hold forever.

 But this is a different BofA.

-Net consumer charge-offs hit a decade-long low in the company’s second quarter.
-Performance on credit metrics continues to improve across the portfolio.
-The Merrill Lynch unit is posting record margins.
+Net consumer charge-offs hit a decade-long low last year.
+Its performance on credit metrics is strong.
 Government regulations have been criticized as slowing growth — but they’ve undoubtedly lowered risk as well, even if observers might argue that a better balance is needed.

 No less than Warren Buffett is now BofA’s largest shareholder, through his Berkshire Hathaway Inc. (NYSE:BRK.A, NYSE:BRK.B).
 And the Oracle of Omaha is fond of saying that his favorite holding period is “forever.”